VSA

 Interface

-The MiniSSC requires three bytes to command one servo to a position.
+MiniSSC compatible devices require three bytes to command one servo to a position.
 First, a SYNC byte must be sent indicating the start of a sequence.
-For the MiniSSC, the SYNC byte is 255 (or 0xFF) and it always represents a new sequence.
+The SYNC byte is 255 (or 0xFF) and it always represents a new sequence.
 Next, the SERVO byte is sent.
 The SERVO byte indicates which servo needs to be moved (it cannot be 255).
 Finally, the POSITION byte is sent which tells the MiniSSC where to move this servo (it cannot be 255).

 For example, sending "255, 1, 127" would move servo #1 to position 127 (the center point).